cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ### View cluster logs with cluster virtualization enabled

-When cluster virtualization is enabled, each cluster log is labeled with the name of a virtual cluster or with the system virtual cluster, depending on its scope.
+When cluster virtualization is enabled, each cluster log is labeled with the name of the virtual cluster that generated it, including the system virtual cluster.

 ### Work with metrics with cluster virtualization enabled

-When cluster virtualization is enabled, cluster metrics are scoped to either a virtual cluster or the system virtual cluster.
-Certain metrics related to the storage cluster are available only from the system virtual cluster.
-For details, refer to [Cluster Virtualization Metric Scopes]({% link {{ page.version.version}}/cluster-virtualization-metric-scopes.md %}.
+When cluster virtualization is enabled, cluster metrics are scoped to non-system virtual clusters or the system virtual cluster.
+Certain metrics related to the underlying storage cluster are available only from the system virtual cluster.
+For details, refer to [Cluster Virtualization Metric Scopes]({% link {{ page.version.version}}/cluster-virtualization-metric-scopes.md %}).

-When connected to a virtual cluster using the DB Console, most pages and views are scoped to the virtual cluster and exclude metrics for other virtual clusters and the system virtual cluster.
+When connected to a virtual cluster using the DB Console, most pages and views are scoped to the virtual cluster, and metrics for other virtual clusters, including the system virtual cluster, are excluded.
 To allow the DB Console to display system-level metrics from within a virtual cluster, you can grant the virtual cluster the `can_view_node_info` permission.

 Some pages and views are only viewable from the system virtual cluster, including those pertaining to overall cluster health.